Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Acknowledgements

 \section{Acknowledgements}

 Authors Valseth and Dawson have been supported by the United States National Science Foundation - NSF PREEVENTS Track 2 Program,under NSF Grant Number 1855047.
 Authors Valseth and Romkes have been supported by the United States National Science Foundation - NSF CBET Program, under NSF Grant Number 1805550.
-The authors also gratefully acknowledge the assistance of Austin Kaul of the Department of Mechanical Engineering at South Dakota School of Mines and Technology in performing the numerical verifications of Section~\ref{sec:convergence} and~\ref{sec:two_slice_approaches}.
+The authors gratefully acknowledge the assistance of Austin Kaul of the Department of Mechanical Engineering at South Dakota School of Mines and Technology in performing the numerical verifications of Section~\ref{sec:convergence} and~\ref{sec:shock}.
+Finally, the authors would also like to gratefully acknowledge the use of the “ADCIRC” and “DMS21031” allocations at the Texas Advanced Computing Center at the University of Texas at Austin.